section decoration triangle

 • Employment discrimination where the employee has already been terminated.

-• Other prisons or jails issues not covered in our annual goals, including where a person incarcerated in a prison has concerns about general medical care, insufficient mental health care or treatment, or ineffective communication.
+• Other prison or jail issues not covered above, including where a person incarcerated in a prison has concerns about general medical care.

 • Complaints or questions from people in mental health facilities, including those involving voluntary or involuntary admissions to psychiatric hospitals.